assainov/task-management-tool-nextjs/README.md

 - **Code Design Patterns**: Thoughtfully structured project with tidy organization of pages, API routes, components, and services.
 Future plans include Clean Code architecture and DDD for server-side task logic.
 - **Testing**: Unit tests with Jest and React Testing Library.
 Cypress is a work in progress.
 - **CI/CD**: Foundation set for CI/CD with linter and test scripts running on every git commit and push.
 Future plans include incorporating these commands into a CI/CD pipeline using GitHub Actions.

+## Work in Progress Features

+- **Backend APIs**: Persist the data on the server with Next.js APIs and SQLite database.
+- **Authentication & Profile**: Add Authentication and authorization using NextAuth.
+- **Real-Time Collaboration**: For demo purposes make a notifications feature to showcase a notification when a user is assigned a task.
+- **UI Task Management**: Adding a modal to edit the task.
+- **Deployment on a Custom Docker Environment**: Following [this guide](https://nextjs.org/docs/app/building-your-application/deploying#docker-image) to finalize the integration.